Pedro Albizu Campos: Marriage

 In 1922, Albizu married Dr. Laura Meneses, a Peruvian biochemist whom he had met at Harvard University.
-They had four children named Pedro, Laura, Rosa Emilia, and Héctor.
+They had five children named Pedro, Laura, Rosa Emilia, and Héctor.

 Historical context

-After nearly four hundred years of colonial domination under the Spanish Empire, Puerto Rico finally received its colonial autonomy in 1898 through a Carta de Autonomía (Charter of Autonomy).
+After nearly four hundred years of colonial domination under the Spanish Empire, Puerto Rico finally received its colonial autonomy in 1897 through a Carta de Autonomía (Charter of Autonomy).
 This Charter of Autonomy was signed by Spanish Prime Minister Práxedes Mateo Sagasta and ratified by the Spanish Cortes.

 Despite this, just a few months later, the United States claimed ownership of the island as part of the Treaty of Paris, which concluded the Spanish–American War.
 Persons opposed to the takeover over the years joined in what became the Puerto Rican Nationalist Party.
 Their position was that, as a matter of international law, the Treaty of Paris could not empower the Spanish to "give" to the United States what was no longer theirs.

 Several years after leaving Puerto Rico, in 1913 Charles Herbert Allen, the former first civilian U.S. governor of the island, became president of the American Sugar Refining Company, the largest of its kind in the world.
 In 1915, he resigned to reduce his responsibilities, but stayed on the board.
 This company was later renamed as the Domino Sugar company.
 According to historian Federico Ribes Tovar, Charles Allen leveraged his governorship of Puerto Rico into a controlling interest over the entire Puerto Rican economy.